You are here:

 EPA collaborates with the United Nations University - Solving the E-waste Problem Initiative (StEP) Exit to jointly address the e-waste problem in developing countries.
 EPA and StEP signed a cooperative agreement on this topic in November 2010.
-EPA and StEP are working collaboratively on tracking global flows of e-waste, strengthening Ethiopia's efforts to manage e-waste and and holding a stakeholder dialogue in China to better understand how e-waste is managed there.
+EPA and StEP are working collaboratively on tracking global flows of e-waste, strengthening Ethiopia's efforts to manage e-waste.
 EPA is a founding member of StEP and serves on the StEP Steering Committee.

 EPA also works bilaterally with governments and environmental officials around the world on e-waste management.
 EPA and China’s Ministry of Environmental Protection initiated cooperation on this issue in 2010.
 In addition, EPA and Environmental Protection Administration Taiwan (EPAT) coordinate the International E-Waste Management Network (IEMN), which has brought together environmental officials from Asia, Latin America, the Caribbean, Africa, and North America to exchange best practices on e-waste management since 2011.

 - March 2013: EPA joined the StEP E-waste Acadmey for Managers in San Salvador, El Salvador.
 17 countries from Latin American and Africa participated.

 - December 2013: EPA joined the StEP E-waste Academy for Scientists in Geneva, Switzerland.

 - October 2013: EPA chaired the 2013 StEP General Assembly from October 22-24th which took place in Vienna, Austria.